LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 #### Populating a time picker dynamically

-As mentioned above, the Time Picker can be dynamically populated during run time using variable data received from an [API integration](conversation-builder-integrations-api-integrations.html).
+As mentioned above, a time picker can be dynamically populated during run time using variable data received from an [API integration](conversation-builder-integrations-api-integrations.html).

 <img style="width:275px" src="img/ConvoBuilder/questions_timePicker10.png">